 The next in a very long line of great features is the graphics.
 Sure they aren’t as smooth or crisp as the arcade counterpart but for an SNES game, they are totally tubular.
 If like me, you watched the original cartoon series, this game will give you nostalgic flashbacks across mediums.
 The characters all look great and each boss will make you jump out of your seat, point as your screen and say “I remember that guy!”
 A game like this can very easily feel repetitive, which is why I am so happy to say that the levels fall onto a very wide spectrum of diverse locations (pretty easy to do with a time traveling concept) which helps to combat that feeling of gameplay déjà vu.
 The turtles will see such times/places as the streets of New York, a space station, a pirate ship and even a prehistoric setting complete with foot soldiers riding on dinosaurs.
-Come to think of it, if the plan was to send the turtles in time and trap them there, why are there still foot soldiers and guys like Leatherhead and Krang just kind of there?
+Come to think of it, if the plan was to send the turtles in time and trap them there, why are there still foot soldiers and guys like Leatherhead or Krang just kind of there?

 I have made mention of it but I want to address it more completely.
 Yes, this is a port of a stand up arcade cabinet but it is also so very much more.
 Players can now come across Roadkill Rodneys and Mousers in various levels which to me are iconic but somehow didn’t make it into the original coin operated unit.
-A whole new Technodrome level was included which led the inclusion and rearrangement of some bosses.
+A whole new Technodrome level was added which led to the inclusion and rearrangement of some bosses.
 In total 5 new bosses were added which include Slash, The Rat King, Bebop and Rocksteady and a very unique fight against The Shredder in a battletank.
 I say very unique because this fight shows The Shredder in a third person view and to do damage to him the turtles must use a grapple attack which launches their enemy towards the screen.
 On top of all of that they added a time trial and vs mode.
 These features don’t offer the most depth but they add a bit of a competitive feel and are a welcome addition to an already stellar game.

 If you haven’t already guessed it, I love this game and can recommend it to anyone.
 Normally I would say if you like beat em ups, arcade games, or Ninja Turtles you should play it.
 In this case I would say if you like video games at all, check it out.
 You will only be the happier you did if you try it co-op with a friend.
 Since I couldn’t squeeze it anywhere else in the review I guess I will just close with a, Cowabunga Dude!